-The Company recorded a provision for income taxes of \$1.1 million for the three months ended April 30, 2022 and a benefit from income taxes of \$1.4 million for the three months ended April 30, 2021.
-The provision recorded during the three months ended April 30, 2022 was driven by the increase in global income and the associated foreign taxes as the Company continues its global expansion.
-The benefit from income taxes for the three months ended April 30, 2021, was due to a reduction in the valuation allowance as a result of goodwill from an immaterial business combination and the impact from the adoption of ASU 2020-06, partially offset by an increase in foreign taxes.
+The Company recorded a provision for income taxes of \$3.0 million and \$4.2 million for the three and six months ended July 31, 2022, respectively, and a provision for income taxes of \$1.5 million and \$0.2 million for the three and six months ended July 31, 2021, respectively.
+The provision recorded during the three and six months ended July 31, 2021 was driven by the increase in global income and the associated foreign taxes as the Company continues its global expansion.
+The provision recorded during the three and six months ended July 31, 2021 was driven by the increase in global income and the associated foreign taxes as the Company continued its global expansion, partially offset by the second quarter release of the valuation allowance as a result of goodwill recorded associated with an immaterial business combination and the impact from the adoption of ASU 2020-06.
 The calculation of income taxes was based upon the estimated annual effective tax rates for the year applied to the jurisdictional mix of current period income (loss) before tax plus the tax effect of any significant unusual items, discrete events or changes in tax law.